microsoft/live-share/docs/use/vscode.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# How-to: Collaborate using Visual Studio Code
+# How-to: Use Live Share to better collaborate in Visual Studio Code

 Ready to get collaborating with Live Share in VS Code?
-If so, you're in the right spot!
-In this article, we'll walk you through how to use some of the specific features in the Visual Studio Live Share extension for Visual Studio Code.
+In this article, we'll walk you through how to set up a collaboration session in Visual Studio Code by using the Live Share extension.

 Note that all collaboration activities described here involve a single **collaboration session host** and one or more **guests**.
 The host is the person that started the collaboration session and anyone that joins is a guest.